tnmch/Write_Up_Ctf/backdoorctf2016/Dtune_Misc.md

 84433033355524044477770777744225606663330337222344994462222779
 ```

-as in the ctf the hint said that the flag is a capital alphabetic
+as in the ctf the hint said that the flag is a capital alphabet

 so this is not the final flag